MicrosoftDocs/win32/desktop-src/SecCrypto/data-encryption-and-decryption.md

 ---
-Description: 'Encryption is the process of translating plain text data (plaintext) into something that appears to be random and meaningless (ciphertext).
-Decryption is the process of converting ciphertext back to plaintext.' ms.assetid: '6a4b5c82-f74c-4cc8-b824-690f165453bd'
+Description: Encryption is the process of translating plain text data (plaintext) into something that appears to be random and meaningless (ciphertext).
+Decryption is the process of converting ciphertext back to plaintext. ms.assetid: 6a4b5c82-f74c-4cc8-b824-690f165453bd
-title: Data Encryption and Decryption
+title: Data Encryption and Decryption ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Data Encryption and Decryption